platformsh/platformsh-docs/sites/platform/src/_index.md

 ### Reference

-The largest section of the documentation, and the content you'll likely spend the most time, is **Reference documentation**.
+The **Reference documentation** section is the largest and most comprehensive.
-It's here that details of configuration, environment variables, activities, and more topics you'll use in your day-to-day work can be found.
+It includes details of configuration, environment variables, activities, and much more material you can use in your day-to-day work.

 {{< home/table "services" >}}
 {{< home/table "languages" >}}